Ravindrasuthar/University_Event_Management/README.md

 # Data Flow

-_**Controller:**_ The controller has endpoints for adding a student or event, getting all student or event, getting a student or event by their ID, and deleting a student or event by their ID.
+_**Controller:**_ The controller has endpoints for adding a student or event, getting all student or event, getting a student or event by their ID and getting all event by date, updating student department and update an event, and deleting a student or event by their ID.
 The @PostMapping annotation is used for the addstudent or addevent endpoint to handle HTTP POST requests with a JSON request body containing a student or event object.
 The @Valid annotation is used to validate the student object against any defined validation constraints.

 The @GetMapping annotation is used for the (getallstudent and getstudentbyid) or (getallevent and getalleventbydate) endpoints to handle HTTP GET requests with and without a path variable for the student ID or event ID, respectively.
 The @PathVariable annotation is used to extract the student ID or event ID from the request URL and pass it to the getstudentbyid or geteventbyid method.